-It may not be possible for you to pay more every month or even every year.
-But it's important to note that most mortgages will allow you to make additional principal payments at any time.
-You can benefit from this provision to pay down your principal any time you come into extra money.
-If, for example, you receive a very large gift or tax refund four years into your mortgage, you could apply a portion of this money toward your mortgage loan principal, which would result in enormous savings and a shorter payback period.
-For most loans, even a small amount, paid early enough in the mortgage, could offer big savings in interest and duration of the loan.
+Some people just can't make extra payments.
+But it's important to note that most mortgages will allow you to make additional payments at any time.
+You can benefit from this rule to pay down your mortgage principal any time you come into extra money.
+If, for example, you receive an unexpected windfall just a few years into your mortgage, paying several thousand dollars into your home's principal will significantly shorten the repayment period of your loan and save a huge amount on interest paid over the life of the loan.
+For most loans, even this modest amount, paid early in the loan period, could offer huge savings in interest and duration of the loan.

 Do you have a question regarding a mortgage program?